apache/hudi/docs/_posts/2020-10-15-apache-hudi-meets-apache-flink.md

 ## 2. Challenges

 Hudi's internal use of Spark API is as common as our usual development and use of List.
 Since the data source reads the data, and finally writes the data to the table, Spark RDD is used as the main data structure everywhere, and even ordinary tools are implemented using the Spark API.
 It can be said that Hudi is a universal data lake framework implemented by Spark.
-Hudi also leverage deep Spark functionality like custom partitioning, in-memory caching to implement indexing and file sizing using workload heuristics.
+Hudi also leverages deep Spark functionality like custom partitioning, in-memory caching to implement indexing and file sizing using workload heuristics.
 For some of these, Flink offers better out-of-box support (e.g using Flink’s state store for indexing) and can in fact, make Hudi approach real-time latencies more and more.

 In addition, the primary engine integrated after this decoupling is Flink.
 Flink and Spark differ greatly in core abstraction.
 Spark believes that data is bounded, and its core abstraction is a limited set of data.
-Flink believes that the essence of data is stream, and its core abstract DataStream contains various operations on data.
-Hudi, has a streaming first design (record level updates, record level streams), that arguably fit the Flink model more naturally.
+Flink believes that the essence of data is a stream, and its core abstract DataStream contains various operations on data.
+Hudi has a streaming first design (record level updates, record level streams), that arguably fit the Flink model more naturally.
 At the same time, there are multiple RDDs operating at the same time in Hudi, and the processing result of one RDD is combined with another RDD.
 This difference in abstraction and the reuse of intermediate results during implementation make it difficult for Hudi to use a unified API to operate both RDD and DataStream in terms of decoupling abstraction.